NikolaiRadke/Nokolino_diy/README.md

 |       High quality files for the 2MB-JQ6500.
 |
 ├── schematics/
-|   The schematics for the NOKOlino parts, the NOKO sewing pattern and shopping lists.
+|   The schematics for the NOKOlino parts, the NOKO sewing pattern and shopping list.
 |   └── geda/
 |       Source documents for gEDA.
 |